RayKitajima/StarlightCatalogService/README.md

 1. **Clears** the target folder (removing old contents).
 2. Recursively scans the source directory.
-3. For each JSON entity or folder:
+3. For each `.zip` archive or standalone JSON entity:

    * Parses it, extracts images/audio if found as Base64, and writes them into the output folder.
    * Generates an `entity.json` with updated references (pointing to the newly extracted media).
    * Produces an `index.json` in each directory, listing items present (including `downloadURL` for non-JSON files).
-   * Handles `.zip` packages exported by the app, automatically unpacking and indexing them.
+   * Handles `.zip` packages exported by the app, automatically unpacking them.
+     Program archives become folders with their resources and an `entity+deps.json` file, while other entity archives become folders containing `entity.json` and images.
 4. If a `whats-new.json` file exists at the repository root, it is copied to the docs root.
 5. The final output folder can then be served or hosted anywhere.